Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Explicit descent for hyperelliptic curves

-\begin{definition} We say that $k$ is a \emph{field of definition} of $\Xm$ if there exists a curve $\xx/k$ such that $\xx$ is $K$-isomorphic to $\Xm$.
-The curve $\xx/k$ is a model of $\Xm$ over $k$ and we call a geometric isomorphism between the two curves a \emph{descent isomorphism}. \end{definition} A classical problem is to know what the smallest field of definition of a curve is.
-Assuming for simplicity that every subfield of $K$ is perfect, if $\bfM_{\Xm}$ is a field of definition then it is the smallest field possible, since it is the intersection of all the fields of definition (see \cite{koizumi} (or \cite[Th.1.5.8]{hugginsphd}).
-There might be an obstruction for $\bfM_{\Xm}$ to be a field of definition but if there is none we will denote $\xx$ a model of $\Xm$ over $\bfM_{\Xm}$.
-In the case of hyperelliptic curves of odd genus, there is a subtlety: $\xx$ does not necessarily admit a hyperelliptic equation.
-However if it does, we will say that $\Xm$ can be \emph{hyperelliptically defined over $\bfM_{\Xm}$} and we denote $\frakf \in \bfM_{\Xm}[x]$ a hyperelliptic polynomial associated to this model.\\
+\begin{definition} We say that $k$ is a \emph{field of definition} of $\Xm$ if there exists a curve $\xx/k$ such that $\xx$ is $K$-isomorphic to~$\Xm$.
+The curve $\xx/k$ is a model of $\Xm$ over $k$ and we call a geometric isomorphism between the two curves a \emph{descent isomorphism}. \end{definition}

+A classical problem is to determine the smallest field of definition of a curve.
+Assuming for simplicity that every subfield of $K$ is perfect, if $\MG_{\Xm}$ is a field of definition then it is the smallest possible field of definition, because it is the intersection of all the fields of definition (see \cite{\koizumi} or \cite[Theorem~1.5.8]{\hugginsphd}).
+There might be an obstruction for $\MG_{\Xm}$ being a field of definition, but if there is none we will denote by $\xx$ a model of $\Xm$ over $\MG_{\Xm}$.
+In the case of hyperelliptic curves of odd genus, there is a subtlety: The curve $\xx$ does not necessarily admit a hyperelliptic equation.
+However, if it does, we will say that $\Xm$ can be \emph{hyperelliptically defined over $\MG_{\Xm}$}, and we denote by $\frakf \in \MG_{\Xm}[x]$ a hyperelliptic polynomial associated to this model.

-One can find in the literature several sufficient conditions for the curve to be hyperelliptically defined over $\bfM_{\Xm}$.
-For instance it is always the case when $K$ is the algebraic closure of a finite field (see \cite[Cor.2.11]{huggins}).
-Thanks to the work of Huggins \cite{huggins}, over an arbitrary algebraically closed field $K$, if the reduced automorphism group is non cyclic then the curve can be hyperelliptically defined over its field of moduli.
-For $g=2$, it has been proved that if the reduced automorphism group is non-trivial, then the curve can be hyperelliptically defined over its field of moduli \cite{CAQU}.
-This is still the case for $g=3$ except for curves with reduced automorphism group isomorphic to $\CG_2^2$ (see \cite{LR11} and Section~\ref{sec:d4-case}).
+One can find in the literature several sufficient conditions for a curve to be hyperelliptically defined over $\MG_{\Xm}$.
+For instance, it is always the case when $K$ is the algebraic closure of a finite field (see~\cite[Corollary~2.11]{\huggins}).
+Over an arbitrary algebraically closed field~$K$, the work of Huggins~\cite{\huggins} shows that if the reduced automorphism group is noncyclic then the curve can be hyperelliptically defined over its field of moduli.
+For $g=2$, it has been proved that if the reduced automorphism group is nontrivial, then the curve can be hyperelliptically defined over its field of moduli~\cite{\CAQU}.
+This is also the case for $g=3$, except for curves with automorphism group isomorphic to $\DG_4$ (see~\cite{\LReleven} and Section~\ref{sec:d4-case}).